 - Redgate Beach

 - Hamelin Bay Beach

-The beaches in Geographe Bay are protected, making the waters calm and warmer.
+The beaches in Geographe Bay are protected, making the blue waters calm and warmer.
 These bays are some of the most beautiful beaches in Western Australia.

 Castle Bay & Castle Rock Beach